LeviathanLevi/Coinbase-Pro-Crypto-Trading-Bot-CrypFinder/README.md

 - Implement a CLI (command line interface) to control the bot.
 This would make it so that users won't have to edit the code directly to configure and run the bot.

 ## Interested in the project?:
 Consider getting involved.
-Free to contact the creator on GitHub ([Levi Leuthold](https://github.com/LeviathanLevi)) for information on how to get started!
+Feel free to contact the creator on GitHub ([Levi Leuthold](https://github.com/LeviathanLevi)) for information on how to get started!
 Checkout the product road map to see what features are currently planned for the future or add your own ideas.

 ## Contributors:
 Levi Leuthold - Creator